 Sure, for any other topic, you might think we're being hyperbolic with that introduction.
-However, ready or not, ESG will inevitably, inescapably wield a massive presence in your organization's future, helping inform and shape nearly every decision you make in some way.
+However, whether you put credence into it or just see it as an annoyance, ESG will inevitably, inescapably wield a massive presence in your organization's future, helping inform and shape nearly every decision you make in some way.
 So doesn't it just make sense to fully understand what ESG is all about and, most importantly, why it's so instrumental to your company's well-being and viability?
 We thought so, too.

 What Is ESG?

 Environmental, social, and governance-propelled issues and dynamics.
 As we said, they’re amongst the most consistently relevant, hit-the-nail-on-the-head forces in today's world.
-And that notion, in a nutshell, explains ESG's placement at the top of the corporate hive mind these days – it collectively represents the elemental forces that will help shape the market’s and your organization’s place in it.
+And that notion, in a nutshell, explains ESG's placement at the top of the corporate hive mind these days – it collectively represents the elemental forces that will help shape the markets and your organization’s place in them.
 Pretty heady stuff, huh?

 Given how front-and-center environmental issues are worldwide, there isn't much ambiguity concerning this component of ESG.
-Greenhouse gas emissions (GHG), carbon emissions, climate change, carbon footprints, global warming, renewable energy – they're all part of the ever-expanding vocabulary of environmental consciousness.
+Greenhouse gas emissions (GHG), carbon emissions, climate change, carbon footprints, natural resource management, renewable energy – they're all part of the ever-expanding vocabulary of environmental consciousness.

-While the US has yet to codify many rules and regulations around ESG reporting as other countries have, it’s really just a matter of time.
+While the US has yet to codify many rules and regulations around ESG reporting, that will be changing very soon.
+As in imminently.
 In the meantime, the GHG Protocol Corporate Standard is already an internationally-accepted framework for reporting on an organization's GHG emissions, breaking emission into three types or scopes: